xyfJASON/visual-tokenizer-pytorch/docs/benchmark-celeba64.md

 </tr>
 </table>

-- Use EMA to update the codebook can improve codebook usage even when codebook dimension is large.
+- Using EMA to update the codebook can improve codebook usage even when codebook dimension is large.

 **Effect of entropy regularization**: